 Review of Defence and Reply

-Agreeing first time extension if requested, reviewing Defence and advising on merit, preparing and filing Reply to Defence.
+Agreeing to a first-time extension if requested, reviewing Defence and advising on merit, preparing and filing Reply to Defence:

 Allocation and Case Management Conference

-Dealing with allocation of the case at court and preparing and attending case management hearing at court (if cannot be agreed between the parties)
+Dealing with the allocation of the case at court and preparing and attending case management hearing at court (if it cannot be agreed between the parties):

 Preparation and review of evidence

-Collation of information and preparation of evidence to prove case specifically disclosure of relevant documents and preparation of witness statements.
-Review of evidence filed in opposition to your case.
-Preparation of supplementary evidence as necessary.
+Collation of information and preparation of evidence to prove the case, specifically disclosure of relevant documents and preparation of witness statements.
+Review of evidence filed in opposition to your lawsuit.
+Preparation of additional evidence as necessary.

 £10,000 to £20,000